 (Oscar nominated filmmakers & Wright State Fellows Advisors)

 The Full Frame Fellows Program is designed to educate, motivate, and nurture students interested in the documentary form.
 During the four days of the festival, participating students have the opportunity to immerse themselves in everything Full Frame has to offer: films fresh on the circuit, classics from years past, engaging panel discussions, and the filmmaking community as a whole.

-In 2017, 160 students from 18 different programs around the country participated in the Fellows Program.
-Schools ranged from the University of North Carolina School of the Arts and Duke University to Stanford University and New York University.
+In 2018, 150 students from 19 different programs around the country participated in the Fellows Program.
+Schools ranged from the University of North Carolina School of the Arts and Duke University to Howard University and New York University.
 Full Frame’s intimate landscape gives students the opportunity to network with filmmakers and industry professionals.
 It is an experience beyond what they can ever learn in the classroom.